Proposal for the Position Paper

 First, choose one of the 13 meeting topics for the course and decide on a controversy or debate pertaining to that topic.

-- You can choose something that the people at the time might have debated—e.g., “Is Greek culture degrading Roman virtue and old-fashioned values?” as a question arising in the late Republic, or a question arising among modern historians—e.g., “Did the Roman empire arise through conscious imperialism or ad hoc reactions to events?”
+- You can choose a question or problem that the people at the time might have debated—e.g., “How are the expectations for goddesses different from those of mortal women?”; or a question that might arise among modern historians—e.g., “Is Athens really more repressive of women than Sparta?”
 In each case you need to outline both sides of the question in your paper and then provide evidence why you think one side was right.

 - Choose a topic you’re interested in and have fun with it.
 Make it wacky, make it provocative—anything is fine as long as you make an argument regarding your chosen topic and support it with facts.

 The assignment: The proposal is just a brief one-page preview of your position paper.
 It should include:

 - The topic you think you’ll want to write about and the problem you’re interested in addressing.
 You should be able to delineate the problem by describing the opposing views people might take.
 To make sure you have two clear opposing opinions, you might want to express them in the form “Some say… .
 Others say….”

 - Your preliminary thesis statement—in other words, what you think you might be arguing in your paper.

 - Your thesis statement, both here and in the final paper, should be a statement of opinion that someone could disagree with.
 It can take the form of following up the description of the opposing opinions with your own: “I believe….”

 - Remember that your thesis is provisional.
 You can change anything about your approach and interpretation after the proposal; in fact, uncovering information as you do your research makes refining or changing your initial assessments very likely.

 Your proposal is structured like the introduction (see below), and may serve as the basis for it.